-Like the aforementioned NPS initiatives, the Latinos in Twentieth Century California context statement was intended as a study, not a survey, of potential historic resources.
+Like the aforementioned NPS initiatives, the Latinos in Twentieth Century California MPDF was intended as a study, not a survey, of potential historic resources.
 The focus of the study was on the synthesis of secondary source materials.
 Until the 1970s, the Latino population of California had rarely been the subject of scholarly research.
+With the notable exception of Carey McWilliams, few other

+Latinos in Twentieth Century California

+Name of Property

+California, Statewide

+County and State

+-

-With the notable exception of Carey McWilliams, few other California writers took an interest in describing or defining the role of Latinos in California history.
+California writers took an interest in describing or defining the role of Latinos in California history.
 This trend began to change in the 1960s as more Mexican Americans attended institutions of higher learning in California and began to demand greater educational equality as well as challenge the Eurocentric perspective held by most academics.
 This movement stimulated the formation of Chicano Studies programs in colleges and universities across the state, beginning with San Francisco State University and the University of California at Berkeley in 1969.
 One of the by-products of these programs was an outpouring of scholarship on this understudied group of people.